-Through the LEAMS Agreement, stakeholders with TMDL compliance obligations (specifically LE&CL TMDL Task Force Stakeholders) may purchase available nutrient offset credits to demonstrate compliance with the Waste Load Allocations ("WLA") or Load Allocations ("LA") specified in the TMDL.
+Through the LEAMS Agreement, stakeholders with TMDL compliance obligations (specifically LE&CL TMDL Task Force Stakeholders) may purchase available nutrient offset credits to

-2019 LEAMS offset credits are available for purchase, in one hour increments, for a one-time fee of \$300.00 per hour of LEAMS operation.
+2020 LEAMS offset credits are available for purchase, in one-hour increments, for a one-time fee of \$300.00 per hour of LEAMS operation.
 This fee is based upon the required hours of operation of LEAMS estimated at no less than 2,000 hours per year.
-Through this agreement, each hour of LEAMS operation conveys 3.5 kg of phosphorus reduction credit and 22 kg of nitrogen reduction credit.
+Through this agreement, each hour of LEAMS operation conveys 3.5 kg of phosphorus reduction credit and, when available, 22 kg of nitrogen reduction credit.
 The demand for annual LEAMS Offset Credits was estimated based upon the needs of the individual stakeholders to address their compliance obligations.
-2019 LEAMS credit hours licensed to LE&CL TMDL stakeholders are detailed in Table 6.
-A running total of the nutrient credits accrued by TMDL Task Force stakeholders for compliance of the Lake Elsinore nutrient TMDL for the period of 2011 through 2019 is detailed in Attachment D.
+2020 LEAMS credit hours licensed to LE&CL TMDL stakeholders are detailed in Table 6.
+A running total of the nutrient credits accrued by TMDL Task Force stakeholders for compliance of the Lake Elsinore nutrient TMDL for the period of 2011 through 2020 is detailed in Attachment D.